vyos/vyos-documentation/docs/installation/install.rst

 .. note:: A permanent VyOS installation always requires to go first through a live installation.

-VyOS, as other GNU+Linux distributions, can be tasted without installing it in your hard drive. **With your downloaded VyOS .iso file you can create a bootable USB drive that will let you boot into a fully functional VyOS system**.
-Once you have tested it, you can either decide to begin a :ref:`permanent_installation` in your hard drive or power your system off, remove the USB drive, and leave everythng as it was.
+VyOS, as other GNU+Linux distributions, can be tested without installing it in your hard drive. **With your downloaded VyOS .iso file you can create a bootable USB drive that will let you boot into a fully functional VyOS system**.
+Once you have tested it, you can either decide to begin a :ref:`permanent_installation` in your hard drive or power your system off, remove the USB drive, and leave everything as it was.

 If you have a GNU+Linux system, you can create your VyOS bootable USB